Looking after your information

 Researchers usually require approval from an ethics committee for the research they would like to do using the data.

-We deposit your de-identified survey responses with the UK Data Service, based at the University of Essex.
+We deposit your survey responses with the UK Data Service, based at the University of Essex.
 Researchers may also sometimes access the study data via the UCL Data Safe Haven.
-We may deposit your de-identified survey responses via other secure research environments.
+We may deposit your survey responses via other secure research environments such as the UK Longitudinal Linkage Collaboration.

-Linked administrative information, geographical information and genetic information from DNA samples is also made available via secure research environments, with additional measures in place for these types of data.
+Linked administrative information and geographical information is also made available via secure research environments, with additional measures in place for these types of data.

 Making the study data available through these central data stores makes it easier for scientists from different sectors, working in a wide variety of fields, to access and use the information in their research.